 This is the final part of our blog post series looking at Presentation Skills.
 In this post, we look at how to overcome your fear of public speaking and controlling your nerves when presenting.
 If you haven’t done so already, be sure to check out parts one and two where we look at preparing and delivering your presentation.

-If you enjoy reading this blog and found it helpful, please share on Twitter and Facebook using the links at the bottom of the post.
+If you enjoy reading this blog and find it helpful, please share it on Twitter and Facebook using the links at the bottom of the post.

 Practice, practice, practice… but don’t memorize.
 It’s different for everybody, but I will say one thing: If you practice your presentation only once then you’re going to deliver a pretty poor presentation.
 Try and practice a month in advance, know all key points and every detail of your slides (if you have them).

-If you have any questions you would like answering or need some advice then please do not hesitate to contact me at: email@example.com
+If you have any questions you would like answered or need some advice then please do not hesitate to contact me at: email@example.com

 If you have found these twelve tips helpful then please share and re-blog a link to us.
 Thank you for reading.